 This post continues our discussion of religious child abuse.
 It also touches on the horrors of nuclear war.
 It may not be suitable for all readers.

 Dr. Fleischman’s point about tyranny as a lack of faith in law and order is crucial, as is the point about there being a bifurcation exactly here, a choice to be made.
 This ability to believe in a universe of law and order is what is destroyed in victims of religious child abuse.
 Those who have been religiously terrorized as children form an evidence based belief that the cosmos does not contain a core of dependable law and order.
 They have experienced deceit in those society holds reverently as its main truth tellers, they have experienced the death of morality at the hands of those society holds as the pinnacle of ethics.
 Justice in the courts and fairness in social relations never come to these kids.
 The powerful remain powerful, almost untouchable as the 2015 Best Picture Spotlight made clear.
 As a result the hurt now live in a world where human facades fail to fool their broken hearts.
-The preacher going on and on about how god is love might just as well be from another universe entirely.
-The preacher going on about the god of love on Sunday and raping them on Monday is a monster that calls into question the existence of meaning in existence itself.
+The preacher going on and on about how God is love might just as well be from another universe entirely.
+The preacher going on about the God of love on Sunday and raping them on Monday is a monster that calls into question the existence of meaning in existence itself.
 Just imagine, if you will, seeing the universe from their eyes.
-The Western idea of an all knowing, all loving god who is all powerful but chose not to intervene does not answer their needs.
+The Western idea of an all knowing, all loving God who is all powerful but chose not to intervene does not answer their needs.
+That law and order depend on the whims of such a father figure God is terrifying.
 So many of these victims die on our streets unacknowledged: overdosed with needles in their arms, hunted down by the diseases of prostitution, driven to suicide, murder or madness by the “saints.”
 It is in their name I offer these speculations.

 These discussions are going to turn their focus towards Western religious traditions.
 The Biblical influence on the development of arts and letters in the cultures of the West is pervasive and remains so.
 It is not possible to understand the ecological crisis we are in without also understanding the psychology of people that allowed it to develop this far and are allowing it to proceed at its ever accelerating pace.
 Each culture will need to examine its roots as the maturation of the psyche under the tutelage of crisis continues.
 I absorbed Christianity with my mother’s milk, I am sure others are making similar investigations into their religious traditions in the same way.
 The silent abused child is silent no more the world over.